Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 {{< image src="/svartalfheim/check.png" style="border-radius: 8px;" >}}

-What I did not notice at first is that there are two different branch in the screenshot (with the jump offsets marked in red).
+What I did not notice at first is that there are two different branchments in the screenshot (with the jump offsets marked in red).
 I noticed it quickly and backported it to my solver.
 I do not actually know what is the meaning of these 2 checks regarding the